SimeonGriggs/sanity-plugin-advanced-array/README.md

 ![screenshot](img/advanced-array.png)

 > [!WARNING]
-> This plugin is an **experiment** and not recommended for production use
-> There are known issues with virtualized lists and presence indicators
-> There may be issues with performance
-> It also uses an unstable Studio Configuration API
+> This plugin is an **experiment** and not recommended for production use.
+There are known issues with virtualized lists and presence indicators.
+There may be issues with performance.
+It also uses an unstable Studio Configuration API

 - [sanity-plugin-advanced-array](#sanity-plugin-advanced-array)
   - [Installation](#installation)